NREL/tyche/docs/cheat-sheet.rst

   ============== ================================================= =============================================================================================================================================================================================
   Category       String                                            Names of the R&D categories in which investment can be made to impact the technology or technologies being studied.
   Tranche        String                                            Names of the tranches.
-  Scenario       String                                            Names of the R&D investment scenarios, which combine tranches across R&D categories.
-The names in this column must correspond to the Scenarios listed in the designs and parameters datasets.
   Amount         Float; Distribution; Mixture of distributions     The R&D investment amount of the Tranche.
 The amount may be defined as a scalar, a probability distribution, or a mix of probability distributions.
   Notes          String                                            Additional user-defined information.
 Not used by Tyche.
   ============== ================================================= =============================================================================================================================================================================================